Trout, Pujols and Ohtani homer as Angels rout White Sox 11-3 | WHIZ News

 Kole Calhoun doubled in the fifth for the go-ahead RBI as the Angels broke through with a four-run rally.
 They added five runs in the sixth.

-Ohtani batted second for the third time this season.
-The two-way rookie star from Japan hit his ninth home run.
+Ohtani hit second for the third time this season.
+Batting in front of Trout, the two-way rookie star from Japan hit his ninth home run.

+“It was a lot better than I thought,” Ohtani said through a translator.
+“I was able to see the ball really well.”

-Matt Davidson had a solo homer in the ninth for the White Sox.
+Matt Davidson had a solo homer in the ninth for the White Sox, who won the first two games of the four-game series.

 TRAINER’S ROOM